Habit Tracking

 • iCloud sync across Apple devices

-• Non-punishing streak system for weekly habits
+• Non-punishing streak system for weekly behaviors

 • iOS only no Android or web version

-• Limited analytics on free tier
+• Limited analytics on the free tier

 • Routine-based structure (morning/afternoon/evening)